andifalk/spring-basics-training/lab-13/README.md

-# Lab 13: Spring Security
+# Lab 13: RESTful Services with HATEOAS
-In this lab we add security to the implementation we have done so far in the previous labs (the RESTful service on top of the data access layer).
+In this lab we implement a RESTful service on top of the service and data access layer we have build in the previous lab.

-After completing this lab you should know how to configure spring security for typical web applications.
+After completing this lab you should know how to implement the different REST operations like GET, POST and DELETE.
-This includes authentication and authorization (web and method layer).

 ## Initial code

-There _initial_ project contains the spring boot application from previous lab with the RESTful service and data access layer.
+There _initial_ project contains the spring boot application from previous lab with the service and data access layer.

-In the _complete_ project you find the spring boot project containing a now secured RESTful service on top of the data access layer with following classes/files:
+In the _complete_ project you find the spring boot project containing a RESTful service on top of the data access layer with following classes/files:

 * CompleteApplication: This is the generated starter class to start the spring boot application (contains a main() method).